Kho Ping Hoo: Themes

-Although Kho was best known for his martial arts stories, some of his works deal with other themes.
-His Geger Solo ("The Solo Incident"), for instance, is set during the flooding of the Solo River on 16 March 1966 and deals with the disaster's repercussions for its characters.
-Several of Kho's stories depicted romantic relationships between Chinese and non-Chinese characters.
-Siane (1981), for example, was a romance following a peranakan girl and Javanese boy in contemporary Indonesia.
-Meanwhile, Kilat Pedang Membela Cinta concluded with a discussion of love-based intermarriage.
+In his novels, Kho also presented intermarriages between ethnic Chinese characters and indigenous elites as common.
+For example, Suryadinata notes that Kilat Pedang Membela Cinta features a love-based intermarriage between the Chinese martial artist Ong Cun and the indigenous woman Damini.
+The novel concludes with a discussion that emphasizes Kho's belief in the benefits of such marriages.
+Similarly, several of Kho's stories set in contemporary Indonesia depicted romantic relationships between Chinese and non-Chinese characters.
+The romance Siane (1981), for example, followed a peranakan girl and Javanese boy.
 According to Kho's daughter Tina Asmaraman, he believed that love conquered all, and thus could provide a solution to many of society's woes.